libriscv/docs/docs/godot/memory.md

 static std::vector<MyStuff> mystuff;
 ```

 Any interaction with mystuff is destined to fail.
-Variants created after initialization can only be remembered after the call if they are attached to something outside of the Sandbox or something created during initialization.
+Variants created after initialization can only be remembered after the call if they are attached to something outside of the Sandbox, created during initialization or explicitly made permanent.

 ```cpp
 static Array array = Array::Create();